pixie-io/pixie-demos/otel-collector/README.md

 # Deploying an OpenTelemetry Collector

-[OpenTelemetry Collectors](https://opentelemetry.io/docs/collector/) allows you to receive, process, and export telemetry data in a vendor-agnostic way.
+[OpenTelemetry Collectors](https://opentelemetry.io/docs/collector/) allow you to receive, process, and export telemetry data in a vendor-agnostic way.
 When configuring an OpenTelemetry Collector, you can specify how/where you should receive telemetry data, how that data should be processed, and how/where that data should be exported.

 Our example OpenTelemetry Collector features a single Gateway cluster which receives data on the standard OpenTelemetry port (4317).
 This example collector outputs any data it receives to the logs.